osm-fr/osmose-backend/docker/README.md

 osmose-backend can be run in a Docker container.
 This avoids setting up and configuring Python, Java and PostgreSQL on your system.

 Note : A PostgreSQL docker is automatically installed and run by docker-compose and doesn't need be installed manually.
 The osmose-frontend docker may also be run but is not mandatory.

 Setup
 -----

-Install Docker and docker-compose.
-Due to known bugs, use at least version 1.19.0 of docker-compose.
-It's always recommended to use a recent version.

-Confirmed to be working with docker `18.09.1` and docker-compose `1.23.2`.

 To build the docker image run this command from the docker folder:
 ```